 Your sub job is capable of helping your primary class achieve requirements for feats, and prestige classes as if it was your normal class.
 However, class features that treat your sub job as another class to fulfill feat requirements, (such as fighter training) do not stack with your primary class.

 If your subjob changes an aspect of the class that is used for your primary, some are ignored while some are kept.
 Any changes to base attack bonus, skill points, or saves are ignored.
-Any changes to HD, changes the HD of the primary class by the same amount.
+Any changes to HD, changes the HD of the primary class by the same amount to a max of d3 or d12.
 (If the sub job would change the HD from a d6 to a d4 and your primary is a d10, your primary would fall to a d8) Any class skill changes still apply.

 Your sub job may never change, or multiclass out of.
 Your sub job can never be the same as your primary class.
 If desired, you may pick an archetype of a class as your sub job, but you still cannot choose a class the same as your primary class even if its a different archetype.